Student Travel Insurance

 Students on approved WIL activities, including internships and placements are covered by a variety of University insurance policies.

-Students on WIL activities should ensure that they are following the Work Integrated Learning procedure and complete the appropriate WIL agreement.
+Students on WIL activities should ensure that they are following the Work Integrated Learning guideline and complete the appropriate WIL agreement.

 Contact your WIL Coordinator or visit here.